-The third element of fiber cable management is the accessibility of the installed fibers.
-Allowing easy access to installed fibers is critical in maintaining proper bend radius protection.
-This accessibility should ensure that any fiber can be installed or removed without inducing a macrobend on an adjacent fiber.
-The accessibility of the fibers in the fiber cable management system can mean the difference between a network reconfiguration time of 20 minutes per fiber and one of over 90 minutes per fiber.
-Accessibility is most critical during network reconfiguration operations and directly impacts operation costs and network reliability.
+The third element of fibre cable management is the accessibility of the installed fibres.
+Allowing easy access to installed fibres is critical in maintaining proper bend radius protection.
+This accessibility should ensure that any fibre can be installed or removed without inducing a macrobend on an adjacent fibre.
+The accessibility of the fibres in the fibre cable management system can mean the difference between a network reconfiguration time of 20 minutes per fibre and one of over 90 minutes per fibre.
+Accessibility is most critical during network reconfiguration operational and directly impacts operational costs and network reliability.

-Physical Fiber Protection
+Physical Fibre Protection

-The fourth element of fiber cable management is the physical protection of the installed fibers.
-All fibers should be protected throughout the network from accidental damage by technicians and equipment.
-Fibers routed between pieces of equipment without proper protection are susceptible to damage, which can critically affect network reliability.
-The fiber cable management system should therefore ensure that every fiber is protected from physical damage.
+The fourth element of fibre cable management is the physical protection of the installed fibres.
+All fibres should be protected throughout the network from accidental damage by technicians and equipment.
+Fibres routed between pieces of equipment without proper protection are susceptible to damage, which can critically affect network reliability.
+The fibre cable management system should therefore ensure that every fibre is protected from physical damage.